build-on-aws/content/posts/quick-tips-for-codewhisperer/index.md

 ---
-title: "How to get the most out of Amazon CodeWhisperer: Developer Guidelines"
+title: "Quick tips on using Amazon CodeWhisperer"
-description: "Unlock the power of Amazon CodeWhisperer from AWS.
-Learn how short, focused developer comments and intuitive variable & function names enhance coding speed, security, and efficiency.
+description: "Learn how short, focused developer comments and intuitive variable & function names enhance coding speed, security, and efficiency.
 Perfect for coders at all levels!"
 tags:
     - codewhisperer
     - python